 On the flip side though, the transparent nature of these transactions provides enforcement agencies with mechanisms to trace fund flows and track down the bad actors, as they carry out their investigations.
-However, crypto firms must still implement preventive and detective controls to ensure safeguard measures are in place to avoid such incidents in the first place.
+However, crypto firms must still implement responsible technology development through preventive and detective controls ensuring safeguard measures are in place to avoid such incidents in the first place.
 Regulators across the globe have raised concerns around lack of controls to detect illicit funds flowing through crypto firms.
 As a result, most regulators across the globe are now becoming extremely stringent, imposing hefty penalties on crypto service providers (or virtual asset service providers – VASPs).
 A recent case in point is a crypto exchange, which was fined $100 million for failure to comply with AML laws.

-The risks that crypto firms face are not just limited to money laundering.
+The risks that crypto firms face is not just limited to money laundering.
 They are also vulnerable to hacking and identity theft, market manipulation and fraud, cybercrime and ransomware attacks, and other related risks.
 Such vulnerabilities, if not controlled, can pose a significant threat to consumers, investors, and business partners of the crypto business.
 They must therefore take affirmative steps to reduce such risks and build long-term sustainable value for all their stakeholders.

 For crypto firms to implement such measures is not going to be an easy task, given that they are mostly led by tech entrepreneurs, with limited experience in delivering regulated products / services.
 Like any other startup enterprise, they are stretched for resources and must ensure they meet their investor’s growth directive.
 Finally, as technology continues to evolve, new creations of cryptocurrency are likely to increase the difficulties in detecting illicit fund flows.